Estimate Time5 min

 • Each year, the IRS determines the maximum that you and your employer can contribute to your Roth 401(k).

-• For 2025, the Roth 401(k) contribution limit is $23,500.
+• For 2026, the Roth 401(k) contribution limit is $24,500.

-• If you are 50 or older, you can save $7,500 more in your Roth 401(k) as a "catch-up contribution" for 2023, 2024, and 2025.
+• If you are 50 or older, you can save up to $8,000 more in your Roth 401(k) as a catch-up contribution for 2026.

-• If you are age 60 to 63, the "catch-up contribution" expands to $11,250 in 2025 in lieu of the standard $7,500.
+• If you are age 60 to 63, the super catch-up contribution max is $11,250 in 2026 in lieu of the standard $8,000, only if your plan allows.

 Roth 401(k)s let you invest dollars you've already paid taxes on for retirement.
 You can then withdraw your contributions—plus any investment growth—tax-free once you've turned 59½ and at least 5 years have passed since you made the first contribution to your Roth account.
 These tax advantages can make Roth 401(k)s an appealing way to save for the future.
 But as with other retirement accounts, there are important contribution limits to keep in mind.

-It's important to note that your total contributions cannot be more than your annual compensation at the company that sponsors your 401(k) plan.
-If your firm has both Traditional 401(k) and Roth 401(k) contribution options, or if you have access to other Roth 401(k)s or traditional 401(k)s from another company, your combined contributions across all these will be limited to the annual employee contribution limit.
+It's important to note that your total contributions cannot be more than your annual eligible compensation at the company that sponsors your 401(k) plan.
+If your firm has both traditional 401(k) and Roth 401(k) contribution options, or if you have access to other Roth 401(k)s or traditional 401(k)s from another company, your combined contributions across all these will be limited to the annual employee contribution limit.

-Roth 401(k) contribution limits 2023
+Roth 401(k) contribution limits 2026

-The Roth 401(k) contribution limit for 2025 is $23,500 for employee contributions and $70,000 for employee and employer contributions combined.
-There's also a $7,500 catch-up contribution for those age 50 to 59 and 64 or older, which raises the employee limit to $31,000 for those eligible.
+The Roth 401(k) contribution limit for 2026 is $24,500 for employee contributions and $72,000 for employee and employer contributions combined.
+There's also a $8,000 catch-up contribution limit for those age 50 to 59 and 64 or older, which raises the employee limit to $32,500 for those eligible.

-Starting in 2025, those between ages 60 and 63 will be eligible to contribute up to $11,250 as a catch-up contribution.
-So in 2025, those 60 to 63 can contribute up to $34,750 in 2025.
+In 2026, those between ages 60 and 63 will be eligible to contribute up to $11,250 as a super catch-up contribution, if your plan allows.
+So in 2026, those 60 to 63 can contribute up to $35,750, depending on your plan.
+Check with your plan sponsor to find out if this larger catch-up is available to you.

 Roth 401(k) contribution limits